jwinkels/xcl/README.md

   $ xcl project:deploy [PROJECT]

 ARGUMENTS
-  PROJECT  [default: test1] Name of the project that should be deployed
+  PROJECT  Name of the project that should be deployed

 OPTIONS
-  -c, --connection=connection  (required) [default: 111.111.111.111] connection string HOST:PORT/SERVICE_NAME
+  -c, --connection=connection  (required) connection string HOST:PORT/SERVICE_NAME
   -d, --dependencies           Deploy inclusive dependencies (you will be asked for sys-user password) -h, --help                   show CLI help
   -p, --password=password      (required) Password for Deployment User